top of page

 • · Musty odor in attic

-• · Dark mold spots on underside of roof decking
+• · Dark mold spots on the underside of the roof decking

 Finding the source of your leak could present challenges.
 Water can travel along rafters, beams, and even along sheet rock until it finds a point of infiltration.
 Having a professional look at it is a good idea to help with timely leak detection and preventing severe structural damage and mold issues.

-Bottom line: Do not delay.
+Bottom line: Do not delay repairing a roof leak.
 Do your research and make sure to hire a professional, licensed contractor.

 Stay Healthy,